 Our Key Ingredients

-The ingredients in our super seed breakfast toppers are amongst the most nutritious foods on the planet.
+The ingredients in our super seed healthy breakfast cereal with low sugar are amongst the most nutritious foods on the planet.
 Naturally sourced, non-GMO, unprocessed, gluten-free and packaged in the UK to ensure premium quality.

 One of the most nutritious foods on the planet these tiny seeds are loaded with protein, fibre, and Omega 3 Fatty acids.
 They deliver a massive amount of nutrients, vitamins and antioxidants with very few calories.
 They expand in the body when added to liquid which helps keep you fuller for longer.
 The greatest long distance runners on the planet- The Tarahumara are massive fans of chia.